Cohen-Or/cohen-or.github.io/README.md

 # Or Cohen

-I am a quantitative finance researcher which means I craft data-driven tools for risk and portfolio management.
+I am a quantitative finance researcher and emerging investment manager.

 My key area of interest is the application of neural networks and machine learning in portfolio management and systematic trading.
+I use this knowledge to craft data-driven tools for risk and portfolio management.

 Previously, I have worked as an analyst at [Morningstar](https://www.morningstar.com/), [Pagaya](pagaya.com) and [Bank Leumi](https://english.leumi.co.il/WnnnWn/Company_Profile/38044/).